 We built Deductible Data to transform complex healthcare pricing data into datasets that analysts and consultants can actually use.
 Whether you need payer MRF data for competitive benchmarking, market research, network optimization, or compliance, we deliver the specific healthcare cost data you need in a format optimized for your analysis.

 Ready to start working with healthcare cost data?
 We transform machine readable files into analysis-ready datasets.
-Get the payer price transparency data you need for healthcare cost benchmarking, delivered in 3 business days.
+Get the payer price transparency data you need for healthcare cost benchmarking, delivered in days.
 Learn more about Custom Data Pull.

 About Deductible Data: We transform raw healthcare pricing data into organized, searchable datasets for analysts, consultants, and researchers.
 Our processed payer MRF data includes quality validation, consistent formatting, and standardized provider identification.
 Simple pricing, fast delivery, no long-term contracts.